seadogger-tech/seadogger-homelab/memory-bank/2025-08-16-ansible-idempotency-refactor-plan.md

 ## 4. Phase 1: New Multi-Stage Cleanup Playbook

-A new `ansible/cleanup.yml` playbook will be created to orchestrate a graceful, multi-stage teardown.
+A new `ansible/cleanup.yml` playbook will be the single entry point for all teardown operations, from targeted application removal to a full cluster wipe.
+It will orchestrate a graceful, multi-stage teardown.

 - **Correct Teardown Order:**
     1.  **Clean POD Applications:** (`tasks/cleanup_pods.yml`) Terminates user-facing apps, releasing dependencies on infrastructure.